 Nymphing in the European style is incredibly fun and does prove to catch a significant amount of fish.
 If you do give it a try, here are some of our favorite euro nymphing patterns that offer strong hook sets and help reduce snagging with their barbless hooks.

 This competition style euro fly is designed to penetrate the water column quickly and get down to the strike zone and keep them in the strike zone.
 Tied with dense steel hooks and tungsten beads, they drop fast into feeding lanes.
 These flies feature a barbless hook and a very long claw point.
 Even without the barb, the elongated claw point helps you hook nearly every fish and hold them on firmly.
 Minimizing the handling of fish is important as well.
 Barbless hooks allow you to release a trout swiftly without doing any major harm to it.

 An excellent all-purpose nymph pattern that features a long gap tactical jig hook for better hookups and improved euro nymphing.
 European nymphers needed flies that would ride along the bottom without getting snagged.
-Eventually, they came up with competition flies featuring an inward curvature that lessens the chance of a snag.
+We, typically, pair this Frenchie Jig with a perdigon with a thin euro leader.